interfax/interfax-nodejs/README.md

 ```

 Under the hood every path and string is turned into a  [`File`](#faxfile) object.
 For more information see [the documentation](#faxfile) for this class.

+Additionally this API will automatically detect large files and upload them in chunks using the [Documents API](#documents).

 **Options:** [`contact`, `postponeTime`, `retriesToPerform`, `csid`, `pageHeader`, `reference`, `pageSize`, `fitToPage`, `pageOrientation`, `resolution`, `rendering`](https://www.interfax.net/en/dev/rest/reference/2918)